TME520/TiMiNoo/MANUAL.md

 ### TiMiNoo needs a bath
 TiMiNoo looks at a bubble icon.
 Press the button in order to scrub all that dust off his fur.
 ## How to play Catsino Deluxe
-1. TiMiNoo wants to play.
-Press the button once.
+1. TiMiNoo wants to play. *Press the button once*.

 ![need_play](./assets/manual/500px/need_play-500px.png "Need Play")

-2. Items are moving across the screen.
-Press the button once.
+2. Items are moving across the screen. *Press the button once*.

 ![catsino_01](./assets/manual/500px/catsino_01-500px.png "Catsino Deluxe 1")

 3. Time to loot!

 ![catsino_02](./assets/manual/500px/catsino_02-500px.png "Catsino Deluxe 2")
 ## How to get a lesson with Professor Koko Le Snail
 ## How to feed TiMiNoo